Recurrent Miscarriage: Causes and Treatment | The Evewell - The Evewell

 This journey is not just a physical one, but an emotional one as well.
 The feelings of grief, depression, and anxiety that you might be experiencing are completely valid, and it’s important to give yourself permission to feel and express them.

 Please remember that you don’t have to face these emotions alone.
-Reach out to counseling services, join support groups, or talk to friends and family about what you’re going through.
+Reach out to counselling services, join support groups, or talk to friends and family about what you’re going through.
 Organisations like Tommy’s offer a miscarriage support line and information service, providing another valuable resource for you during this time.

 Above all, please remember this: Your experience matters.
 Your feelings matter.
 You matter.